Aruna-Hewapathirane/free-pascal-and-lazarus-cookbook/docs/docs/basics/basics-fpc.md

 ```

-## Just for the `Record` ...
+## Records

-A `record` is a data structure that allows you to group different types of data together.
+Just for the `Record`, a `record` is a data structure that allows you to group different types of data together.
 This feature in Free Pascal allow you to create complex data structures and manage related data efficiently.

 **Syntax**